JoshuaSFryer/3303-L4G5/README.md

 # Elevator Simulation

 ## How to Use Branch
-Nanme the branch "iteration#-the feature you are working on"
+Name the branch "iteration<iteration number>/<feature name>"
-After code review, it can be pushed to the branch "iteration#"
+After code review, it can be pushed to the branch "iteration-<iteration number>"

 ## Authors
 - Joshua Fryer